Message Passing-Based Joint Channel Estimation and Signal Detection for OTFS with Superimposed Pilots: Simulation Results

 \section{Simulation Results}

-In this section, we evaluate the performance of the proposed SP-DD receiver and SP-DD-D receiver under the 5G TDL-E channel \cite{3GPP}, which has a length of $L = 14$.
+In this section, we evaluate the performance of the proposed SP-DD receiver and SP-DD-D receiver under the 5G TDL-C channel \cite{3GPP}, which has a length of $L = 5$.
 The vehicle speeds $v$ are set to 125 km/h or 500 km/h.
 Moreover, due to the low effective SNR of the pilot during the the first iteration, a higher BEM order can result in poor performance in channel estimation.
 To solve this problem, we adopt the method in \cite{Liu2022, Liu2022a}, where a lower BEM order is used to reduce unknown parameters of the channel in first iteration, and in subsequent iterations, the BEM order is increased to ensure the accuracy of channel estimation.
-The order of GCE-BEM is set as follows: when $v = 125$ km/h, the initial order $Q=3$, and after one iteration, $Q=5$; when $v = 500$ km/h, the initial order $Q=5$, and after one iteration, $Q=9$.
+The order of GCE-BEM is set as the initial order $Q=5$, and after one iteration, $Q=9$.
 Table \ref{tbl1} summarizes other simulation parameters.